dougeby/IntuneDocs/intune/device-enrollment-manager-enroll.md

 ## Remove a device enrollment manager

-Removing a device enrollment manager doesn't affect enrolled devices.
 When a device enrollment manager is removed:

 -   Enrolled devices are unaffected and continue to be fully managed.
--   The removed device enrollment manager account credentials remain valid.
+-   The removed DEM account credentials are still valid.
--   The removed device enrollment manager still can't wipe or retire devices.
+-   The removed DEM still can't wipe or retire devices.
--   The removed device enrollment manager can only enroll a number of devices up to the per-user limit configured by the Intune admin.
+-   The removed DEM can only enroll a number of devices up to the per-user limit configured by the Intune admin.

 **To remove a device enrollment manager**